spryker/spryker-docs/_includes/pbc/all/install-features/202407.0/install-the-gift-cards-feature.md

 {% info_block warningBox "Verification" %}

-When you finish the [Setup Behaviour](#install-the-required-modules) step, make sure that the `NoShipment` shipment method is selected automatically while ordering only a gift card.
+After you finish the [Setup behavior](#install-the-required-modules) step, make sure that, when ordering only a gift card, the `NoShipment` shipment method is selected automatically.

 {% endinfo_block %}

-### 3) Set up the Gift Card usage process
+### 3) Set up the gift card usage process

 Extend your project with the following configuration: